FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 2.2 The "Relationship" Data Type

-The `Relationship` data type describes the relationship between two persons.
+The `Relationship` data type describes a relationship between two persons.

 ### identifier